Justice of the Supreme Court of the United Kingdom

-Lords of Appeal in Ordinary
+History

 Lords of Appeal in Ordinary, colloquially known as law lords, were judges appointed to the House of Lords of the United Kingdom to carry out the House's judicial functions under the Appellate Jurisdiction Act 1876, which included serving as the final court of appeal for most domestic matters.

 On 1 October 2009, the Appellate Jurisdiction Act 1876 was repealed by the Constitutional Reform Act 2005, which created the Supreme Court of the United Kingdom.
 The House of Lords thus lost its judicial functions and the power to create law life peers lapsed, although the validity of extant life peerages created under the Appellate Jurisdiction Act 1876 remains intact.
 Lords of Appeal in Ordinary who were in office on 1 October 2009 automatically became justices of the Supreme Court of the United Kingdom.
 At the same time, those Supreme Court justices who already held seats in the House of Lords lost their right to speak and vote there until after retirement as justices of the Supreme Court.

-Background

-The House of Lords historically had jurisdiction to hear appeals from the lower courts.
-Theoretically, the appeals were to the King (or Queen) in Parliament, but the House of Commons did not participate in judicial matters.
-The House of Lords did not necessarily include judges, but it was formerly attended by several judges who gave their opinions when the Lords desired.
-They did not, however, have the power to vote in the House.

-In January 1856, to permit legally qualified members to exercise the House's appellate functions without allowing their heirs to swell the size of the House, Sir James Parke, a judge, was created a life peer as Baron Wensleydale.
-As the House of Lords eventually decided that a peerage "for the term of his natural life" did not allow him to sit and vote, Parke also received a hereditary peerage on 23 July 1856.